ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 reference to an API catalog document describing a Publisher's API endpoints.
-- a link relation {{WEB-LINKING}}, 'api-catalog', of which the target resource is the Publisher's API Catalog document.
+- a link relation {{WEB-LINKING}}, 'api-catalog', of which the target resource is the Publisher's API catalog document.

 ## Goals and non-goals {#goals}